Okelm/okelm.github.io/content/blog/ramda/index.md

 I don't want to explain how functions work or judge which approach is better than the other.
 I will rather show examples in context and compare them with the Vanilla JS implementation if possible.

-### Codesandbox
+### CodeSandbox

-To support a better reading experience you get access to all of the code from the article which you can change, fork and test - there are unit tests for each and every case:
+To support a better reading experience you get access to all of the code from the article which you can change, fork and test - there are unit tests for each and every case.
+Moreover, you can find a tutorial on how to consume [CodeSanboxes here](https://bwidlarz.com/codesandbox/).

 <iframe
   src="https://codesandbox.io/embed/github/Okelm/ramda-vs-vanilla-js/tree/master/?fontsize=14&hidenavigation=1&module=%2Fsrc%2Faccessing-nested-values.js&previewwindow=tests"